-Sox On 35th is proud to have an extremely dedicated and passionate group of writers who love to use their knowledge of the Chicago White Sox to create engaging content for fans of all ages.
+Sox On 35th is proud to have a dedicated, diverse, and passionate group of writers who love to use their knowledge of the Chicago White Sox to create engaging content for fans of all ages.

-My name is Nik Gaur and I am an undergraduate student at the University of Chicago studying economics and history.
-I am also a lifelong White Sox fan from the western suburbs.
+My name is Nikhil (Nik) Gaur and I have contributed to Sox On 35th since 2017.
+I am also a lifelong White Sox fan living in Chicago, originally from the western suburbs.
 I enjoy monitoring the minor league system, evaluating new metrics, and writing about the development of the team’s core pieces.
-The White Sox are about to get really good, and I am excited to continue to provide content on what is becoming such an entertaining team!
+I am excited to continue to provide content on what is becoming such an entertaining team!

-A lifelong White Sox fan growing up in Palatine, Illinois, I’ve been a writer about the South Siders and other sports teams for over three years now.
-Currently, I am an undergraduate at the University of Notre Dame studying computer science.
+A lifelong White Sox fan growing up in Palatine, Illinois, I’ve been a writer about the South Siders and other sports teams for over seven years now.
+Currently, I am living in Chicago after graduating from the University of Notre Dame with a degree in computer science.
 There, my first-year Resident Assistant was coincidentally our own Jordan Lazowski.
 Like many others, my favorite player growing up was Paul Konerko, but now that honor belongs to the King of Swag, Tim Anderson.

 I’ve been a Sox fan since I was a little kid.
 My dad always had the games on and that’s what really sparked my interest in baseball.
 In fact, I became so into baseball that I decided I wanted to make a career out of it.
 I recently graduated from Olivet Nazarene University with a degree in Sport Management and my dream job would be to either work for the White Sox or be a sports agent.
 I decided to start blogging about the Sox because of my passion for the team and my desire to share it with others.